prometheus/proposals/proposals/0048-otel_delta_temporality_support.md

 A gauge is a metric that can ["arbitrarily go up and down"](https://prometheus.io/docs/concepts/metric_types/#gauge), meaning it's compatible with delta data.
 In general, delta data is aggregated over time by adding up all the values in the range.
 There are no restrictions on how a gauge should be aggregated over time.

 Prometheus already uses gauges to represent deltas.
 While gauges ingested into Prometheus via scraping represent sampled values rather than a count within a interval, there are other sources that can ingest "delta" gauges.
-For example, `increase()` outputs the delta count of a series over an specified interval.
+For example, `increase()` outputs the delta count of a series over a specified interval.
 While the output type is not explicitly defined, it's considered a gauge.
 A common optimisation is to use recording rules with `increase()` to generate “delta” samples at regular intervals.
 When calculating the increase over a longer period of time, instead of loading large volumes of raw cumulative counter data, the stored deltas can be summed over time.
 Non-monotonic cumulative sums in OTEL are already ingested as Prometheus gauges, meaning there is precedent for counter-like OTEL metrics being converted to Prometheus gauge types.
 Another way of putting it is that deltas are already a subset of the Prometheus gauge type.

 This approach leverages an existing Prometheus metric type, avoiding the changes to the core Prometheus data model.

 As per [Prometheus documentation](https://prometheus.io/docs/concepts/metric_types/), "The Prometheus server does not yet make use of the type information and flattens all data into untyped time series".
 Recently however, there has been [an accepted Prometheus proposal (PROM-39)](https://github.com/prometheus/proposals/pull/39) to add experimental support type and unit metadata as labels to series, allowing more persistent and structured storage of metadata than was previously available.
 This means there is potential to build features on top of the typing in the future.
 If type and unit metadata labels is enabled, `__type__="gauge"` / `__type__="gaugehistogram"` will be added as a label.
 If the  `--enable-feature=type-and-unit-labels` (from PROM-39) is set, a `__type__="gauge"` will be added as a label.

-An alternative/potential future extension is to add a temporality property to the Prometheus counter type and allow OTEL deltas to be ingested as Prometheus counters, discussed in [Ingest as counter with `__temporality__` label](#ingest-as-counter-with-__temporality__-label).
+An alternative/potential future extension is to [ingest as Prometheus counters instead](#ingest-as-counter).
 That option is a bigger change since it alters the Prometheus model rather than reusing a pre-existing type.
 However, could be less confusing as it aligns the Prometheus data model more closely to the OTEL one.

 #### Add otel metric properties as informational labels